speedrunners-ist/devops-tutorial/tutorial/first-deploy/first-deploy.md

 ## How does it work?

 Generally speaking, Piku works by pushing to a remote, which is usually a server/VPS/similar, and uses git hooks to deploy the application.
-In our case, though, due to KillerCoda's limitations, it's not possible to have multiple hosts, so we'll have to deploy it locally (that is, the "remote" will be localhost).
+In our case, though, since we found it quite hard to navigate KillerCoda's documentations and find out how to set up a multiple host setup, we've opted to deploy it locally (that is, the "remote" will be localhost).

 ### Ok but... internally?